 THE RELIABLE TRANSMISSION IS A FEATURE OF THE BUICK "FOUR" The same quietly oerating, dependable transmission that has been so pronounced a feature of the Buick Six, is employed in the Buick Four.
-The design is the same-the quality is the same-only in size is there any difference.
-And back of every Buick car is the skill and experience of 20 years, com bined with unparalleled manufacturing equipment facilities.
-SPUR BUICK COMPANY When Better Automobiles Are Built, Buick Will Build Them!
-THE TEXAS SPUR PUBLISHED EVERY FRIDAY Entered as second-class matteer on November 12th, 1909, at the postoffice at Spur, Texas, under the Act of March 3, 1879.
+The design is the same-the quality is the same-only in size is there any And back of every Buick car is the skill and experience of 20 years, com bined with unparalleled manufacturme equipment facilities.
+BUICK COMPANY Buick Will Build Them!

+THE TEXAS SPUR PUBLISHED EVERY FRIDAY

+Entered as second-class matteer on November 12th, 1909, at the postoffice at Spur, Texas, under the Act of March 3, 1879.

 Subscription Price, \$1.50 Per Year.